Hobak Bokkeum - Stir-fried Zucchini

 INGREDIENTS

-• 2 teaspoons salted shrimp paste (saeujeot), or adjust with salt to taste or substitute with fish sauce
+• 2 teaspoons salted shrimp paste (saeujeot) – or ¼ teaspoon salt (adjust to taste)

 • 1 teaspoon finely minced garlic